39 Museums in Salvador: Discover the history and culture of Bahia

 • The revitalisation of the existing collection within a modern layout.

-The Memorial’s initial nucleus includes a collection of portraits of historical personalities from Salvador, painted by renowned artists such as Lopes Rodrigues, Presciliano Silva, Alberto Valença, Victor Meireles, Henrique Passos, Carlos Bastos and Floriano Teixeira.
+The first core of the Memorial is a collection of portraits of Salvador’s historical figures, painted by renowned artists such as Lopes Rodrigues, Presciliano Silva, Alberto Valença, Victor Meireles, Henrique Passos, Carlos Bastos and Floriano Teixeira.

-As well as the portraits, the Memorial contains 19th century furniture, a silver urn brought from Portugal, medals and decorations, archaeological finds, photographs and replicas of indigenous ceramics donated by the Association of Ceramists of Bahia.
+In addition to the portraits, the memorial contains 19th century furniture, a silver urn brought from Portugal, medals and decorations, archaeological finds, photographs and replicas of indigenous ceramics donated by the Association of Bahia Potters.

-The Memorial of the Republican Governors of Bahia was created in 1986 in the Rio Branco Palace as a tribute to the state ‘s governors, offering a rich panorama of Bahia’s political history.
-The space brings together a vast collection of objects, documents and paintings that allow you to immerse yourself in the state’s republican history.
+The Memorial of the Republican Governors of Bahia was created in 1986 in the Rio Branco Palace as a tribute to the governors of the state, and offers a rich panorama of the political history of Bahia.
+The room brings together a vast collection of objects, documents and paintings that allow you to immerse yourself in the republican history of the state.

 Palácio Rio Branco - Memorial dos Governadores em Salvador BA

-Rio Branco Palace – Governors’ Memorial in Salvador BA
+Rio Branco Palace – Memorial of the Governors of Salvador BA

-The collection is eclectic and includes approximately 2,000 artefacts and documents.
+The collection is eclectic and comprises some 2,000 artefacts and documents.

-The Memorial preserves everything from governors’ personal belongings to insignia, uniforms, newspapers, books, titles, medals and honours.
-The artefacts are classified into sub-collections according to their functions and specificities, such as:
+The Memorial holds everything from the personal effects of Governors to insignia, uniforms, newspapers, books, titles, medals and awards.
+The items are divided into sub-collections according to their function and characteristics, such as

 • Personal effects;